jimmynguyc/maybank-qif-exporter/README.md

 1. Running it too frequently may trigger password reset.
 2. Made to work with M2U personnal account as of 11 Oct 2021.
 Future updates on UI may break code.
-3. Works for on macOS Big Sur & Chrome 94.0.4606.81 & ChromeDriver 94.0.4606.61, might not work with different setup.
+3. Works on macOS Big Sur & Chrome 94.0.4606.81 & ChromeDriver 94.0.4606.61, might not work with different setup.
 PR welcomed.